SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/02-filter-exclude-sort.md

 > > 2.
 To sort chronologically, click on `Sort` > `Sort...` from the `yr` column , and then select `numbers`.
 Before
 > > clicking 'OK' make sure you select `sort by this column alone` to start a new sort from scratch.
 You can now apply
 > > an additional sort, this time by month (click on `Sort` from the `mo` column, and then select `numbers`).
 To ensure
-> > that all entries are shown chronologically, you will need to add a third sorting step by day.
+> > that all entries are shown chronologically, you will need to add a third sorting step by day (using column `dy`).
 > >
 > {: .solution}
 {: .challenge}